Table of Contents

 Work-life Balance

-Work-life balance means something different to every individual, but here health and career experts share tips to help you find the balance that’s right for you.
-Your work-life balance is by definition the essence of personal and professional development.
+Work-life balance means something different to everyone, but health and career experts here share tips to help you find the right balance.
+Your work-life balance is, by definition, the essence of personal and professional development.
 But how can you achieve such a thing?

 Let go of perfectionism

-A lot of overachievers develop perfectionist tendencies at a young age when demands on their time are limited to school, hobbies and maybe an after-school job.
+Many overachievers develop perfectionist tendencies at a young age when demands on their time are limited to school, hobbies and maybe an after-school job.
 It’s easier to maintain that perfectionist habit as a kid, but as you grow up, life gets more complicated.
-As you climb the ladder at work and as your family grows, your responsibilities mushroom.
+As you climb the ladder at work and your family grows, your responsibilities mushroom.

 Unplug